To the End (Blur song)

-"To the End" is a song by English alternative rock band Blur.
-It appears on their third studio album, Parklife (1994), and was released as a single in May 1994.
+"To the End" is a song by English rock band Blur.
+It appears on their third studio album, Parklife (1994), and was released as a single in May 1994 by Food Records.
 The song describes a couple unsuccessfully trying to overcome a bad patch in a relationship, and features full orchestral accompaniment with a choric refrain in French by Lætitia Sadier from Stereolab.
 The song was produced by Stephen Hague, unlike the rest of the Parklife album, which was produced by Stephen Street.
 Blur have produced several different recordings of the song.
+The accompanying music video was directed by David Mould and shot in Prague, Czech Republic.

 Release

 Single

 "To the End" was released on 30 May 1994 as the second single from Parklife.
 It was not one of Blur's major hits, charting only at number 16 in the UK Singles Chart, unlike the singles released before and after, which both reached the top 10.

 French version

 Blur also recorded a version in which Albarn sings the lead vocal in French.
 This was released as the third track on the 12" and CD2 editions of the "Parklife" single.
 This version features a relatively straightforward French translation of the lyrics and has a slightly demo-ish sound.